Distance: 24-mile loop

 The route can be ridden in the other direction, but it will involve you in a 40-mph descent right off the bat, which I’d rather not do.

-Adding Miles: All the roads north, northeast, and northwest of Placerville are good riding, and they’re all less vertical than Mosquito Road, though none is flat.
-You can literally wander and have a good time.
-Just make sure you’re aren’t headed for dirt (Bayne Rd. and Mt.
-Murphy Rd. are largely dirt), and stay off Shoo Fly Rd unless you want endless killer-steep rollers.
+Adding Miles: As I say in the Prospectors Road to Bayne Road ride, all the roads north of Placerville other than those two are merely good riding and all pretty much the same—feel free to wander.
+Mt.
+Murphy Rd. is largely dirt.
+Shoo Fly Rd is endless steep rollers.
 Georgetown is a cute little village with a nice old general store and hotel, and Garden Valley has a wonderful plant nursery.

 If you’re looking for something mellow, ride the loop through Apple Hill (so-called because every fifty feet of road there’s an apple farm).
 Begin at the intersection of Union Ridge Road and Carson Rd.
 Go Hassler Rd > North Canyon Rd. > L on Larson > L on Cable > R on Mace, then R onto Carson and take Carson back to your car.
 Carson is bigger, flatter, faster, and more trafficked than all those back roads, so stick to it if you’re really looking to avoid up and down.
 This is not a ride to attempt during apple harvest, when the area is mobbed with tourists.